SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 sudo batctl -v
 </pre>
 ## Setup Script
 After downloading BATMAN.
-Use this script courtesy of this Reddit article:
+Use this script and instructions courtesy of this Reddit article:

 [https://www.reddit.com/r/darknetplan/comments/68s6jp/how_to_configure_batmanadv_on_the_raspberry_pi_3/?rdt=44892](https://www.reddit.com/r/darknetplan/comments/68s6jp/how_to_configure_batmanadv_on_the_raspberry_pi_3/?rdt=44892)

-We really recommend reading this article for
+We really recommend reading this article for extra details in case something goes wrong following this setup.

 You MUST be disconnected from the Wi-Fi and have your NIC disabled before using this script.
 It is recommended to disable your NIC then restart your device, then run this script.
 This script will run on all devices.

 <pre>